SiEPIC/SiEPIC_EBeam_PDK/README.md

 # SiEPIC_EBeam_PDK

 - <a href="www.siepic.ubc.ca">SiEPIC</a> EBeam PDK, Library - for silicon photonics layout, design, verification and circuit simulation
-- by <a href="https://ca.linkedin.com/in/chrostowski">Lukas Chrostowski</a>, (c) 2015-2016, with contributions by: <a href="https://ca.linkedin.com/in/zeqin-lu-13a52394">Zeqin Lu</a>, <a href="https://uk.linkedin.com/in/jaspreet-jhoja-00a56b64">Jaspreet Jhoja</a>, <a href="https://ca.linkedin.com/in/121comeon">Xu Wang</a>, <a href="https://ca.linkedin.com/in/jonas-flückiger-92a4831">Jonas Flueckiger</a>.
+- by <a href="https://ca.linkedin.com/in/chrostowski">Lukas Chrostowski</a>, (c) 2015-2017, with contributions by: <a href="https://ca.linkedin.com/in/zeqin-lu-13a52394">Zeqin Lu</a>, <a href="https://uk.linkedin.com/in/jaspreet-jhoja-00a56b64">Jaspreet Jhoja</a>, <a href="https://ca.linkedin.com/in/121comeon">Xu Wang</a>, <a href="https://ca.linkedin.com/in/jonas-flückiger-92a4831">Jonas Flueckiger</a>, Brett Poulsen (<a href="https://github.com/bpoulse">bpoulse</a>, <a href="https://www.linkedin.com/in/brett-poulsen-7bb7b449">LinkedIn</a>).
-- Package for KLayout, klayout.de (developed on KLayout version 0.24.3, OSX)
+- Package in KLayout, klayout.de (version 0.25 +)
 - Instruction on design, layout, fabrication, test, data analysis for silicon photonics provided in the edX course: <a href="http://edx.org/course/silicon-photonics-design-fabrication-ubcx-phot1x">Silicon Photonics Design, Fabrication and Data Analysis</a> and textbook <a href="http://www.cambridge.org/ca/academic/subjects/engineering/electronic-optoelectronic-devices-and-nanotechnology/silicon-photonics-design-devices-systems">Silicon Photonics Design: From Devices to Systems</a> by Lukas Chrostowski and Michael Hochberg.
-- Fabrication runs via Electron Beam Lithography are available, including <a href="https://www.linkedin.com/pulse/openebl-fabrication-test-passive-silicon-photonic-lukas-chrostowski">openEBL</a> fabrication.
+- Fabrication runs via Electron Beam Lithography are available, including <a href="https://www.linkedin.com/pulse/openebl-fabrication-test-passive-silicon-photonic-lukas-chrostowski">openEBL</a> fabrication, and Applied Nanotools <a href="http://www.appliednt.com/nanosoi/")NanoSOI</a>.
 - Citing this work:  Lukas Chrostowski, Zeqin Lu, Jonas Flueckiger, Xu Wang, Jackson Klein, Amy Liu, Jaspreet Jhoja, James Pond, "<a href="http://mina.ubc.ca/ref_design-and-simulation-sili">Design and simulation of silicon photonic schematics and layouts</a>," Proc.
 SPIE 9891, Silicon Photonics and Photonic Integrated Circuits V, 989114 (May 13, 2016); doi:10.1117/12.2230376.

 ## Download and Installation instructions:
- - <a href="https://github.com/lukasc-ubc/SiEPIC_EBeam_PDK/wiki/Installation-instructions">SiEPIC_EBeam_PDK download and installation instructions</a> on the wiki page.
+ - In KLayout, Menu Tools | Managem Packages: find SiEPIC EBeam PDK.

 ## Objectives: